sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# We know this doesn't work, but we can't do anything about it
+## We know this doesn't work, but we can't do anything about it

 ???